LandoBM/LandoBM/README.md

 # Hi, I am Landon Murray!

-🎓 I have a Bachelor's degree in Finance at Georgia Gwinnett College.
+🎓 I have a Bachelor's Degree in Finance from Georgia Gwinnett College.

-📚 I'm currently studying Full-Stack Coding from Georgia Institute of Technology.
+📚 I have completed the Full-Stack Development course at Georgia Institute of Technology 🐝.

-🌱 I'm on track for learning more about Web technologies.
+🌱 I'm on track for learning more about Web technologies and building my skillset.

 See more on my <a href="https://landon-portfolio.herokuapp.com/#about">website</a>